dexma/styx-api-gateway/readme.md

 - Second, apply routing stage
 - Third, apply response stages

-If there is any error or stage fails, pipeline will abort the rest of the pipeline and immediately will reject the request
+If there is any error or stage fails, pipeline will abort the rest of the pipeline and immediately will reject the request.

+There is no shared context or pipeline context, if you are thinking in some way about servlet filters, it is all about requests and responses.

 ### Request stages